Committees

 Key priorities over the coming year include:

-- Supporting the OMA Negotiations Task Force in assessment of HHR-related proposals and advising that solutions to physician workforce challenges must focus on the “3-Rs” of retention of the current workforce, recruitment to the Ontario physician workforce, and return of physician capacity to the workforce
+- Advising the bilateral PHRWG on urgent physician workforce issues, emphasizing that solutions must focus on the “3-Rs”: Retention of the current workforce, Recruitment to the Ontario physician workforce, and Return of physician capacity to the workforce

 Members